onflow/flow/flips/20220503-interaction-templates.md

 Standardizing metadata helps all parties involved in the execution of an interaction to better understand what the interaction requires and does.
 For applications, metadata allows them to understand and present the interaction to a user in an intuitive way.
 For wallets, metadata also helps them understand what a transaction will do to an account, and gives them paths to prevent undesirable outcomes and reject malicious transactions.
 For users, metadata helps to promote human readable understanding of the impacts of a transaction.

 ### Interaction Audits
 Interaction metadata must be correct in order to be valuable.
-Metadata that deceives about it's underlying interaction can have unfortunate effects for an end user.
+Metadata that deceives about its underlying interaction can have unfortunate effects for an end user.
 To prevent against this, standardizing **Interaction Template Audits** can help all parties that consume and produce Interaction Templates to verify and prove that the template is correct.

 Creating a mechanic that allows trusted entities to act as auditors, to produce a proof that vouches for the correctness and safety of a Interaction Template; and a mechanic for verifiers (applications, wallets, etc) to prove an audit was created by an auditor they trust, will improve the overall safety and security of the use of Interaction Templates on Flow.